Students, teachers brace for new reality

 A financial crisis means many students will head back to schools where class sizes are larger, programs have been cut, their favorite teacher may have been laid off and where services are being privatized.
 Some children may have to walk farther to catch the bus — if bus service is offered at all.
 Some are paying more to participate in sports and other extracurricular activities.

 Some teachers have taken pay cuts and are paying more for health insurance.
-All are faced with higher standards
+All are faced with higher standards under a new evaluation system whereby student test scores will soon weigh significantly in their performance evaluations.

 And, this year, it will be harder to earn a passing score on the MEAP test and Michigan Merit Exam.